pham-jen/fem_app/README.md

 # FEM app

 A Flutter project aimed towards providing women the resources they need for a high quality of life.
-Created by Libanose Teffera, Annie Change, Elizabeth Hoang, and Jennifer Pham for Athena Hacks 2021.
+Created by Libanose Teffera, Annie Chang, Elizabeth Hoang, and Jennifer Pham for Athena Hacks 2021.

 ## Getting Started